Japan Summer Trip. Day 9: Nara

 For those who can read Japanese

-They also leave the fire bucket in front of their house symbolizing their readiness to fire incident
+They also leave the fire bucket in front of their house, symbolizing their readiness for fire incident

 An old medicine shop

-There are various types of herbal tea and they do provide free-flow of jasmine tea
+There are various types of herbal tea and they do provide a free flow of jasmine tea

-The best thing about the Naramichi Walker by Ms Hatcho is that she brings us to visit the inner part of the merchant houses and shops.
+The best thing about the Naramachi Walker by Ms. Hatcho is that she brings us to visit the inner part of the merchant houses and shops.

 The Japanese Garden